Need a bit of extra incentive to start reducing your waste while you travel? Read on.

 You can either use a metal or a plastic case, but I’m not a fan of that, because they are waterproof and everything inside will stay wet, which gets disgusting after a while.
 What I use are tiny cloth bags, which are made from coated cotton, so they are kind of waterproof, but not (I got them here).
 I use the same for my toothbrush as well, because the cloth and the items inside dry out during the day, as long as you take the time to shake off most of the water before putting the stuff inside.
 The bags do feel damp on the outside after you store the wet items inside, but don’t really leak through much and I find everything is usually dry when I use it again.
 It is not totally perfect though, as the soap tends to stick to the cloth sometimes and the inside of the bags gets soap-dirty after a while, but, luckily, they are machine washable.

-#3 Bonus less waste options
+#3: Bonus everyday less waste options

 There are many everyday items you can replace with less waste options and I’m actively trying to do that, as long as it doesn’t inconvenience me too much (I just don’t see myself ever washing my toilet paper or something similar).
-For women, one of the more obvious switches is the menstrual cup, which I’m actually surprisingly happy with and saves me at least 10 € per period.
+For women, one of the more obvious switches is the menstrual cup, which I’m actually surprisingly happy with and saves me at least 10 € per period (check out other eco-friendly menstrual options here).
 The other one applies to both genders and that is an old-school metal safety razor, where you only change the blades.
 I cannot recommend this one enough, as it just leaves everything so smooth and closely shaven that there is no comparison with the disposable ones.
 My boyfriend tried shaving with mine too and he’s got one of his own now, because he was so impressed by its performance.
 The good stainless steel ones are a bit expensive (I got mine here), but they should last you for life and the replacement blades are only a few € for 10 of them.
 I’m a super clumsy person and I’ve never cut myself with it, so it really is a safety razor. 🙂 However, be advised that you are not allowed to bring it on a plane inside hand luggage because of the blades, which is a significant travel drawback.

 There are other less waste switches that I’ve made, like using reusable (washable) cotton pads, panty liners and handkerchiefs (I can’t for the life of me bring myself to try reusable ear buds/Q-tips, because they all just look so gross), but they are not very practical for longer travels.
 Everything washable must be washed at relatively high temperatures for hygienic reasons and when you are travelling you don’t often have the will (or the time or even the money) to do two loads in the washing machine, since most of your other clothes can’t survive such temperatures and you don’t really want to wash them together anyway.
 So, these things are great for home use or going away for a weekend, but I’ll honestly say that I can’t bring myself to bother with them when I’m travelling for longer than 10 days.